wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **M:**&ensp;It is a matter of wanting much or beïng satisfied with little.
 The *yogi* is ambitious while the *bhogi* is merely adventurous.
 Your *bhogi* seems to be richer and more interesting, but it is not so in reality.
 The *yogi* is narrow as the sharp edge of the knife.
 He has to be — to cut deep and smoothly, to penetrate unerringly the many layers of the false.
 The *bhogi* worships at many altars; the *yogi* serves none but his own true Self.

 There is no purpose in opposing the *yogi* to the *bhogi*.
-The way of outgoing (<span data-tippy-content="Penchant, predilection towards worldly life.">pravritti</span>) necessarily precedes the way of returning (<span data-tippy-content="Liberation from worldly existence, renunciation.">nivritti</span>).
+The way of outgoïng (<span data-tippy-content="Penchant, predilection towards worldly life.">pravritti</span>) necessarily precedes the way of returning (<span data-tippy-content="Liberation from worldly existence, renunciätion.">nivritti</span>).
 To sit in judgement and allot marks is ridiculous.
 Everything contributes to the ultimate perfection.
 Some say there are three aspects of reality: truth, wisdom and bliss.
 He who seeks Truth becomes a *yogi*; he who seeks wisdom becomes a *jnani*; he who seeks happiness becomes the man of action.

 **Q:**&ensp;We are told of the bliss of non-duality.